Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Speaking of traditional European kitchen design trends that are making a contemporary comeback, the wooden cabinet is a nice reincarnation of the past.

-Great for not just the baking area but also all kitchen cabinets (if you’re in love with the dark tone), the wooden cabinets give a trip back memory lane, to when wood stoves were used to bake bread in the morning.
+Great for not just the baking area but also all kitchen cabinets (if you’re in love with the dark tone), the wooden cabinets take you back to when wood stoves were used to bake bread in the morning.

-However, instead of a dull finish, modern cabinets employ a subtle, lacquer finish.
+However, modern cabinets employ a subtle lacquer finish instead of a dull finish.
 Typically, you’d have three rows of drawers.
 You can dedicate the lower row to storing pots and large pans.
-You can also add toe-kick drawers for cookie sheets, and some space for your blender and mixer.
+Add toe-kick drawers for cookie sheets and some space for your blender and mixer.

 Look around, and you’ll notice a lot of matte is making its way into contemporary European kitchens.
 Yes, glossy finishes are great.
 They add glimmer and an attractive sheen to your kitchen surfaces.
 Matte colors, however, add sophistication.

-This sophistication is what adds a modern and cool look to your kitchen.
-This can be applied to the countertops, backsplash, and even kitchen equipment such as the stove or pots and pans.
+This sophistication adds a modern and cool look to your kitchen.
+It can be applied to the countertops, backsplash, and kitchen equipment such as the stove, pots, and pans.

 11. Fully Nature Inspired